Fake-GitHub-Admin/Java-Week2-Practice/README.md

 TestRandom Screenshot Result (Screenshot) - Is the add in arraylist of the people and single method print

 TestRandomPartTwo Screenshot Result (Screenshot) - Is the for loop style print out of the people added into the arraylist

+04/06/2022: Challenge Ended

+//Once I finish my Java Review, I should be heading towards SQL and start picking up the learning pace a bit for next week.